 Rupendra comes with close to 14 years’ experience in the Development Sector.
 His core competency lies is project management, process design and program assessment.
 He has extensive experience working on projects in Agriculture, Horticulture and Natural Resource Management (NRM) while working with organizations including SRIJAN and Reliance Foundation.

 Rupendra’s current responsibility in SRIJAN involves extending complete operational support for various projects in Rajasthan.
-As Programme Manager, he is in-charge of donor relations and reporting, team structure and resource deployment for projects.
+As Programme Director, he is in-charge of donor relations and reporting, team structure and resource deployment for projects.

 Rupendra has a Masters in Agriculture from Rajasthan Agriculture University.